kassambara/rstatix/cran-comments.md

 ## Update

-This is an updated version 0.1.1
+This is an updated version 0.1.2 (see NEWS.md)